karishmachauhan/ToxicCommentsClassification/README.md

 ### Data Description

 After some Exploratory analysis we found out that 92 % of data belong to the non-toxic class and 7 % of data belong to the toxic class.
 In all subgroups, there are 77.55 % of comments have NAN values.
-Below word cloud shows threatening words in comments.
+Below word cloud shows threatening words in comments.<br>
 <img src='https://github.com/karishmachauhan/ToxicCommentsClassification/blob/main/Screen%20Shot%202022-06-29%20at%207.40.47%20PM.png' alt='Word Cloud' height="300" width="400">

 ### Outcome